chanceeakin/portfolio-material/README.md

 ### Things I need
 section for portfolio projects
-That fun, springy text thing for technologies I know
+That fun, springy text thing for technologies I know configure a secondary server doc to host static content.
+Woooooof.

 ### To Do List
     Front Page mobile issue